lukaslangrock/ShutdownTimerClassic/Structure.md

 **`Helpers/ArgProcessor.cs`** is responsible for reading CLI arguments and is only used by `Program.cs`

-**`Helpers/ExceptionHandler.cs`** will gather information about the system and the application and generated a log file which it places on the user's desktop and informs them about the exception.
+**`Helpers/ExceptionHandler.cs`** will gather information about the system and the application and generates a log file that it places on the user's desktop and informs them about the exception.
 This replaces the default .NET exception handler.
 It's turned off in debugging mode.

 **`Helpers/ExecutionState.cs`** keeps the system awake during the countdown.